 The Judicial Process

 Once the documentation phase of the investigation is complete, at the request of the victim, the alleged offender will be referred to the judicial process.
 Alleged violations of the sexual misconduct policy will result in a Judicial Board Hearing.
 These board hearings are arranged promptly with the purpose of providing resolution of the case in a timely manner.
+Judicial Board hearings are conducted by a lead hearing officer, presenting officer(s), and a minimum of two hearing officers.
+The Board receives training in conducting hearings specifically related to sexual misconduct violations.
 Prior to the hearing, all parties will be advised of their rights.

 Rights of the Alleged Victim

 The Office of Student Services conducts Judicial Board Hearings with the purpose of examining relevant information in order to determine whether the accused student is in violation or not in violation.
 The hearing is conducted fairly and objectively.
+Judicial Board makes decisions based on preponderance of evidence.
 Only persons directly involved with the case and their advisors are permitted to attend the hearing.

 The sexual history and character of the complainant will not be discussed in the hearing.
-Both the alleged victim and the alleged offender are entitled to have an advisor present during a conduct hearing.
+Both the alleged victim and the alleged offender are entitled to have an advisor present during a hearing.
 Both the victim and the alleged offender will be informed of the outcome of the hearing and any appeals, in writing, within 48 hours of the conclusion of the hearing.
 If the Judicial Board determines the alleged offender to be in violation of this sexual misconduct policy, sanctions will be imposed.
-Hearings may result in sanctions ranging from warning up to and including expulsion, depending on the severity of the misconduct.

 This policy has been revised by the National Center for Higher Education Risk Management (www.ncherm.org).
 Some language used here may be from proprietary NCHERM model policies, and is used with permission.
 Please seek permission from NCHERM to use or adapt its materials.